hmrc/customs-cash-account-frontend/README.md

 We use the [GOV.UK design system](https://design-system.service.gov.uk/) to ensure consistency and compliance through the project

-This applications lives in the "public" zone.
+This application lives in the "public" zone.
 It integrates with:

 Secure Document Exchange Service (SDES) bulk data API via the [SDES proxy](https://github.com/hmrc/secure-data-exchange-proxy)